Loading...

 Choose Low-Sugar Fruits

-Opt for fruits like berries, cherries, or apples which have lower levels of natural sugars compared to fruits like bananas or pineapples.
+Opt for fruits like berries (strawberries, blueberries, raspberries) which have a lower natural sugar content compared to fruits like bananas or mangoes.

 Add Fiber